 There are three main actions people can take in an active-assailant situation.
 Running away is the best option if the assailant is not near and there is a clear escape route.
 Hiding in a safe place is typical if there are no clear escape routes and the assailant is not in the immediate vicinity.
 Attacking the assailant is an option if there are no escape routes or no hiding places and the perpetrator is near.

 In any given scenario, those choices may remain fluid.
 It’s three options rather than a set of steps to follow in the hot zone during an active-shooter situation.

-Technology can support a well-thought-out preparedness plan.
+Technology for Critical Event Management can support a well-thought-out preparedness plan.
 When active-assailant events occur, it’s critical that an organization protect its employees with effective communication.
 Every business should have a solution in place that provides real-time alerts for employees.
 This should include automated incident response and moderates operational disruptions.

 It also includes identifying all the logistical issues that go along with an active-assailant event.
 Everbridge offers its Active Shooter Preparedness Report for free to help organizations better prepare themselves to address the realities of workplace violence.